KaranGohil/LordGaben/README.md

 # LordGaben

-This is a discord bot that track steam market items
+This is a discord bot that track steam market items of your choice